Conformally equivariant quantization for spinning particles: Main results

 \subsection{Classification of conformally invariant operators on $\sT^\d$}

-In paragraph \ref{ParConfInv}, we have determined all the conformal invariant differential operators acting on $\sT^\d$, over the local model $(\bbR^{p,q},F\eta)$.
-We turn now to those which are not necessarily differential.
-It is proved in \cite{LOv99} that an operator $\Ga(\cS^k T \bbR^n)\to\Ga(\cS^l T\bbR^n)$, with $k,l\in\bbN$, is local if it is invariant under translations and dilation.
-This result extends straightforwadly to operators acting from $\sT^\d$ to $\sT^{\d'}$, meaning that $\ce(p,q)$-invariant operators are differential if restricted to functions of bounded degree in $p$.
-However, they are not necessarily differential on the whole space $\sT^\d$, like the operator $(\cE+1)^{-1}$.
-This does not impact the proof of proposition \ref{InvIso} and such operators are generated by the $\e(p,q)$-invariant operators given in \eqref{EqInvIsoSpo} and \eqref{EqInvIsoH}.
-To determine those which are $\fkg$-invariant is more tricky, there exist indeed non fiberwise $\fkg$-invariant operators.
+In Sect.\ \ref{ParConfInv}, we have determined all the $G$-invariant differential operators acting on $\sT^\d$, over the local model $(\bbR^{p,q},F\eta)$.
+We turn now to those which are linear but not necessarily differential.

-To classify them, we restrict ourselves to irreducible homogeneous bundles.
-According to the previous paragraph, we have the following commutative diagram of $\fkg$-modules
+Let $k,l\in\bbN$.
+According to \cite{LOv99}, a linear operator $\Ga(\cS^k T \bbR^n)\to\Ga(\cS^l T\bbR^n)$, which is invariant under translations and dilation, is a local operator.
+Hence, this is the restriction of a differential operator on $T^*M$.
+This result extends straightforwardly to our context.
+Adapting the proof of Proposition \ref{InvIso}, we obtain \begin{prop} Any $\CE(p,q)$-invariant linear operator $A:\sT^\d_{k,\k,s;\a\b}\rightarrow\sT^{\d'}_{k',\k',s';\a'\b'}$ coincides with the restriction of a $\CE(p,q)$-invariant differential operator in $\D^{\d,\d'}(\cM)$. \end{prop} As a consequence, $G$-invariant linear operators like $A$ are restrictions of $\CE(p,q)$-invariant differential operators in $\D^{\d,\d'}(\cM)$.
+However, they do not always coincide with restriction of $G$-invariant differential operators in $\D^{\d,\d'}(\cM)$.
+To classify them, we restrict ourselves to fiberwise irreducible bundles.
+According to the previous section, we have the following commutative diagram of $G$-modules

-for well-chosen indices on the bottom part.
+for well-chosen degrees and density weights on the bottom part.
 The vertical arrows being isomorphisms, the general classification of conformally invariant operators acting on $\sT^\d$ boils down to the one on its irreducible pieces of the form $\sT^\d_{k,\k,0;00}$.
-They are given by certain linear combinations of $\ce(p,q)$-invariant operators of the type
+They are given by certain linear combinations of $\CE(p,q)$-invariant operators of the type

+where the index ${\bf 0}$ denotes the restriction and corestriction to $\ker T\cap\ker \bDel^*\cap\ker\bdel$.
+We determine all such $G$-invariant operators below.
+Using their equivalent description as morphisms of generalized Verma modules, their classification can also be derived from the general statements in \cite{BCo85a,BCo85b}.